lmabbutt/lmabbutt.github.io/docs/02-Component-Selection/Component-Selection.md

 | **Digital output & easy integration** (I²C/ADC) for embedded projects.                 | **Sealing & waterproofing complexity** — requires good mechanical design.            |
 | **Customizable form factor & depth sensitivity** via probe geometry.                   | **Long-term drift possible** — periodic recalibration recommended.                   |

+**Choice and Rationale**
+    The **SEN0114 soil moisture sensor** was selected as the best option because it offers a reliable and easy-to-use design with analog output, making it simple to integrate into a microcontroller-based system.
+It provides stable readings compared to cheaper resistive sensors and is less prone to corrosion due to its corrosion-resistant coating.
+The SEN0114 also includes clear documentation and calibration support from DFRobot, ensuring consistent data collection for soil monitoring applications.
+While it is slightly more expensive than basic resistive sensors like the 13637, its improved durability, accuracy, and compatibility with embedded systems make it the most dependable and efficient choice for this project.

    **H Bridge**

 1. INA125P